Ants invading house

 Yellow Lawn Ant (Lasius umbratus)

-Lawn ants (Lasius umbratus) closely resemble yellow meadow ants; however, they have a somewhat unorthodox way of establishing their nests.
+Lawn ants (Lasius umbratus) closely resemble yellow meadow ants.
+However, they have a somewhat unorthodox way of establishing their nests.
 After mating, the queen kills an ant from another colony and uses its scent to take over the murdered ants' nest.

-Once she has entered the nest and been accepted by the worker ants, they will kill their own queen and look after the the yellow lawn ant queen and her brood instead.
-As the existing worker ants no longer have a queen ant in the nest, the they will not be replaced when they die off, and the nest becomes exclusively comprised of yellow lawn ants.
+Once she has entered the nest and been accepted by the worker ants, they will kill their queen and look after the yellow lawn ant queen and her brood instead.
+As the existing worker ants no longer have a queen ant in the nest, they will not be replaced when they die off, and the nest becomes exclusively comprised of yellow lawn ants.

 Jet Black Ant (Lasius fuliginosus)